dibollinger/CookieBlock/README.md

 # CookieBlock Browser Extension

-CookieBlock is a browser extension that automatically enforces your GDPR consent preferences for cookies.
+CookieBlock is a browser extension that automatically enforces your GDPR consent preferences for browser cookies.
 It classifies cookies on-the-fly into four distinct categories, and deletes those that the user did not consent to.

-This can help enforce user privacy without having to rely on the website hosting the cookies.
+This helps enforce user privacy without having to rely on the website hosting the cookies.

 ## Table of Contents